RayHightower/RayHightower.com/_posts/2016-12-29-m-pesa-blends-fintech-mobile-in-kenya.markdown

 title:  M-Pesa Blends Fintech + Mobile in Kenya
 date:   2016-12-29
 comments: true
-tags:
+tags: [ Business, Fintech ]
-published: false
+published: true
 ---
 >I rarely go to the bank nowdays.<br/>&nbsp;<br/>~Taxi driver in Nairobi, Kenya speaking to<br/>a 60 Minutes reporter about M-Pesa

 <img src="/images/lipa_na_m-pesa.jpg" width="250" align="right" style="margin-left:10px;" alt="Lipa Na M-Pesa" title="Lipa Na M-Pesa">
 M-Pesa is the mobile payment service that dominates Kenya.
 M-Pesa runs on mobile phones, and you can use it to pay for almost anything.
-Everyone in Kenya uses it, regardless of income level, technical skill, or location (urban or rural).
-TechWeez reports that 42% of the Kenyan GDP is transacted through M-Pesa.
+M-Pesa is used by Kenyans regardless of income level, technical skill, or location (urban or rural).
+In 2015, 42% of the Kenyan GDP was processed through M-Pesa.

+“Pesa” is the Swahili word for money, and the “M" stands for mobile.
+My first M-Pesa experience happened during [RubyConf Kenya](/blog/2016/05/08/rubyconf-kenya-2016/) in May 2016.
+So many developers at the conference raved about the service that I had to try it.
 <!--more-->

-I first used M-Pesa during RubyConf Kenya in May 2016.
-From the moment I arrived in Nairobi, it seemed that everyone I met engaged me in conversation about M-Pesa.
-The organizers of RubyConf Kenya invited me to speak

-“Pesa” is the Swahili word for money, and the “M" stands for mobile.
+### Running on the SIM Card